chicken coop size

 Did you know that a crowded coop may harm egg production in your hens?
 For your hens to have optimal egg production, they must be stress-free and comfortable in their coop.
 Chickens that are stressed in an undersized coop will not produce at their full potential.

 In addition to this, coops that are crowded increase the chances of low-quality, broken, and dirty eggs.
-If you’re looking to save a few dollars by going with a smaller-size coop, you’ll probably pay for it in the long run in terms of decreased egg production and a flock that is less resistant to disease.
+If you’re looking to save a few dollars by going with a small chicken coop, you’ll probably pay for it in the long run in terms of decreased egg production and a flock that is less resistant to

 Disadvantages of a Large Coop